SupremeStha/Hospital-Management-System/README.md

 # Hospital Management System

-Over the past few weeks, I’ve been working on building a Hospital Management System that aims to simplify and digitize healthcare administration.
+I have developed a Hospital Management System as my academic project which aims to simplify and digitize healthcare administration.
 This project simulates real-world hospital operations and is designed with scalability, usability, and data accuracy in mind.

 ## What It Does